cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ### Representation Types

-CDDL allows the specification of a data item type by referring to the CBOR representation (major and minor numbers).
+CDDL allows the specification of a data item type by referring to the CBOR representation (major types and additional information, Section 2 of {{-cbor}}).
 How this is used should be evident from the prelude ({{prelude}}): a hash mark (`#`) optionally followed by a number from 0 to 7 identifying the major type, which then can be followed by a dot and a number specifying the